pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 This appears to be robust with respect to moderate distortion and partial grids.

-This effect in fact has a resonant-like nature, so even moderate grid distortions can often be readily observed
+#### Characterizing Grid Distortions

+This method has a resonant-like nature and is quite sensitive to grid distortions to the point that when one side is aligned the other might be completely misaligned, revealing even moderate grid distortions.

 ![](./screenshots/KDE-spectrum-aligned-Q1.png)
 **Figure.
 Real Grid Node Cloud Representations - Aligned - Full.** Same visual as above, except showing the full KDE spectrum on the right.
 While the left part of the spectrum (and left part of the node cloud) is "in focus", the left part is not.